Lions and Muons: Optimization via Stochastic Frank-Wolfe under Heavy-Tailed Noise: A deeper investigation of Stochastic FW methods under the bounded moment noise

 \subsection{Heavy-tailed regime}

 In this subsection, we shift gears to develop Stochastic FW methods that enjoy theoretical guarantees under $p$-th moment bounded noise, for any $p \in (1, 2]$.
 As discussed in the introduction, it is widely observed that stochastic gradients in deep learning—particularly in training large language models—are heavy-tailed~\citep{zhang2020adaptive,gurbuzbalaban2021heavy,hodgkinson2021multiplicative,kunstner2023noise,ahn2023linear}.
 Therefore, the commonly used bounded variance assumption may not be appropriate for designing and analyzing stochastic optimization algorithms.
-To mitigate the issue of heavy-tailed noise, \emph{clipping} has been used to establish several nice results in SGD recently \citep{zhang2020adaptive,gorbunov2020stochastic,mai2021stability,cutkosky2021high,nguyen2023improved,hubler2024gradient,schaipp2024sgd}.
+To mitigate the issue of heavy-tailed noise, \emph{clipping} has been used to establish several nice results in SGD recently \citep{zhang2020adaptive,gorbunov2020stochastic,mai2021stability,cutkosky2021high,nguyen2023improved,hubler2024gradient,schaipp2024sgd}, as well as in adaptive methods such as Adagrad and Adam \citep{chezhegov2025clippingimprovesadamnormadagradnorm, li2023highprobabilityanalysisnonconvex}.
 However, very little prior research has focused on FW-like methods under heavy-tailed noise, and the work by \citet{tang2022high} is the only one we are aware of.
 That said, unlike our work and the aforementioned related results, which assume bounded $p$-th moment noise (Assumption~\ref{assume:v}), \citet{tang2022high} adopt a different set of assumptions on the stochastic noise and assume convexity of the function, and hence our results in the following are not directly comparable to them (more detail in Appendix~\ref{app:related_works}).
 We also note that their algorithm requires a large batch size, whereas ours allows the batch size to be one.

 We propose Algorithm~\ref{alg:SFW_Clipping}, which can be viewed as integrating the clipping technique from Algorithm~\ref{alg:Lion_Muon_as_FW}.
 We note that from the idea of \emph{Lions and Muons as Stochastic FWs}, one can obtain a variant of Lion and Muon with clipping from Algorithm~\ref{alg:SFW_Clipping}.
 Specifically, the new variant of Lion (which we call \textsc{Lion+}) shares the same steps as Lion, except that Line~5 in Algorithm~\ref{alg:Lion} is replaced with $\bar{\bg}_t = \left( 1 \wedge \frac{M}{ \| \nabla f(\bx_t; \Xi_t) \| } \right) \nabla f(\bx_t; \Xi_t)$, where $M > 0$ is the parameter of clipping.
 Similarly, the new variant of Muon with clipping, denoted \textsc{Muon+}, follows the same updates as Algorithm~\ref{alg:Muon}, except that Line~5 is replaced with a clipped stochastic gradient.
 Due to the space limit, we defer the full algorithmic descriptions of \textsc{Lion+} and \textsc{Muon+} to Appendix~\ref{app:Section4}.
 Theorem~\ref{thm:SFW-Clipping} below provides the convergence rate guarantee of the proposed Stochastic FW with clipping.